sonocotta/esparagus-media-center/README.md

 ### Louder and Amped Esparagus power considerations

-The Louder and Amped Espragus can be quite a power-hungry devices, simply using 5V over the USB-C is clearly not an option.
+The Louder and Amped Espragus can be quite power-hungry devices; simply using 5V over the USB-C is clearly not an option.
 The intention for using a PD-enabled power adapter to run the board is simplicity and ease of use for customers.
 Ideally, you should supply a 20V 3.25 Amp capable power source, which is common for modern laptops (Dell, HP, and Lenovo have all tested and work perfectly).
 However, pretty much any 9V/12V/20V PD-enabled power adapter will work, most typically phone chargers with a quick charge option.
 The smallest of the family is a 25W model, which is plenty enough for a living space.

-The interesting part was all the phone and laptop chargers I used for the test (around five different makes of each), sounded great, with no hissing, no popping.
+The interesting part was all the phone and laptop chargers I used for the test (around five different makes of each), which sounded great, with no hissing, no popping.
 (Apart from the Apple ones, they didn’t work.
-Likely they have Apple-specific PD protocol).
+Likely, they have an Apple-specific PD protocol).
 This is probably because modern devices have become so noise-sensitive that manufacturers have been forced to do good work on noise levels.

 <details>
   <summary>Tested and perfectly working models are (others may be available)</summary>